 Take-away thoughts.
 Encourage your child to have a healthy relationship with food by providing balanced nutritional choices, opportunities to explore new foods, and encouraging him or her to enjoy sugary snacks in moderation.
 The goal is to help your child develop the kind of positive thoughts and habits around the importance of food that will help him or her maintain a healthy body for life.

 Here are some great resources if you would like additional information:

 Maintaining a Healthy Weight and Dieting

-This article was compiled by Rayna Charles, One Tough Job Manager, and reviewed by Heather Torrey, BS in Dietetics.
+This article was compiled by Rayna Charles, One Tough Job Manager, and reviewed by Heather Torrey, R.D.